Any person has the right to request access to data about them held in INTERPOL’s files.

 The Commission invites applicants who wish to submit substantive information concerning their individual request via e-mail to take into consideration the sensitivity of the information provided.
 If there are concerns regarding electronically sending certain confidential information, applicants are invited to contact the Commission via email to notify it of his/her situation so that it may consider an alternate method of secured communication.”

-The Commission for the Control of INTERPOL’s Files (CCF) is an independent, impartial body, responsible for ensuring that the processing of personal data by the INTERPOL General Secretariat conforms to the applicable INTERPOL rules.
+INTERPOL processes a large volume of personal data through our notices and databases on criminals and crimes, such as names, photos, identifying features and fingerprints.
+The Commission for the Control of INTERPOL’s Files (CCF) is an independent, impartial body, officially responsible for ensuring that the processing of personal data by INTERPOL complies with the applicable rules.

 The Commission has three functions, as defined in INTERPOL’s Constitution: a supervisory role, an advisory role, and a processing role—in which it handles individual’s requests for access to, correction of or deletion of data in the INTERPOL Information System.

 While the Commission is an independent body of INTERPOL, cooperation with other governing bodies and members of the Organization is essential for it to operate effectively.
 To perform its functions, the Commission directly consults the INTERPOL General Secretariat, National Central Bureaus and other relevant entities.

 Find out how to submit a request to the CCF for access to, correction or deletion of data processed in INTERPOL’s Information System.

 Dates of upcoming CCF sessions and examples of some of the decisions taken.